carlsonlab/straightlinewasalie/README.md

 **Q: Do you like any of their other stuff?**

-A: I got into The Beths thanks to the title track of _Future Me Hates Me_, which is a louder album like _Straight Line Was a Lie_.
-I really like their version of "Have Yourself a Merry Little Christmas," which is a song that I've always maintained should be a little sad, like the Coldplay version.
+A: I got into The Beths thanks to the title track of _Future Me Hates Me_, which is a louder album like _Straight Line Was a Lie_, and also very good.
+I absolutely love their cover of "Brand New Colony" that they did with Pickle Darling for the 20_th_ anniversary of _The District Sleeps Tonight_.
+And I really like their version of "Have Yourself a Merry Little Christmas," which is a song that I've always maintained should be a little sad, like the Coldplay version.

 **Q: Sorry to interrupt - the "Yellow" B-side?**